Zero-Waste Traveling Tips To Adopt On Vacation

 While there is yet to be a perfect zero-waste solution, we can each do our part by implementing zero-waste tactics into our travel schedules.
 Traveling gives us the opportunity to see the beauty of our planet, so read on to discover how you can preserve its splendor.

 Aside from adding volume to landfills, paper waste can also increase the risk of deforestation.

 In enjoying a zero-waste travel trip, the first step would be to go paperless.
 This can be done before you even go on your trip.
-Instead of printing out your travel ticket, simply download your tickets via email.
+Instead of printing out your travel tickets, simply download your tickets via email.
 Most airlines and other modes of transportation provide the option of e-tickets.
 Whilst traveling, do your best to avoid receipts, brochures or any other piece of paper that you are likely to quickly discard.

 In terms of packing, do your best to pack light so that you can travel with carry-on.
 By doing so, you’ll avoid checking a bag in and this will prevent stickers or tags being placed on your checked luggage.

 Bring a glass bottle